This post may contain affiliate links.

 I love this map because the map writers make sure it is updated constantly and they really know their stuff.

 Waze is available on both Android and iOS, and it’s a free app.
 The app creates user-generated content by tracking routes people use from point A to point B and then using them as options within the destination search once they are verified.

-This also means that if a road is dangerous or could be problematic because of floods, landslides, muds, etc, Waze will tell you so that you can go an alternate route.
+This also means that if a road is dangerous or could be problematic because of floods, landslides, mudslides, etc., Waze will tell you so that you can go an alternate route.

 Also- you can download your route on wifi and then turn off your data and the map will still track your route.
 This saves a ton of data and money.

-Google Maps is also great for planning if you want to have multiple stops, or to plan driving times outside of real time (like before you trip).
+Google Maps is also great for planning if you want to have multiple stops or to plan driving times outside of real-time (like before your trip).